Javacream/com.evonik.data_analysis/data_manipulation_and_visualization/08-workshop/workshop_data_manipulation.md

 ### Examples

-* TODO: Prepare Pandas workshop examples from existing Excel-Training
+* __TODO: Prepare Pandas workshop examples from existing Excel-Training__
+  * background: we have a huge amount of samples from existing excel trainings that can be used as samples for Pandas as well
-* TODO: Prepare Pandas workshop examples from more technical data, e.g. sensor measurements
+* __TODO: Prepare Pandas workshop examples from more technical data, e.g. sensor__ measurements
+  * background: the samples from existing excel trainings are mostly clean, but we need some dirty data as well